 The very pretty front elevation of the house is orientated to the South towards the best of the views.
 The main house comprises the kitchen, sitting room, one double bedroom and bathroom on the ground floor with a further 2 Bedrooms and 2 bathrooms on the first floor.

 The kitchen has French doors that open onto a spacious covered terrace for outside dining adjacent to the swimming pool and with views to the South.

-As a separate annexe the circular windmill, a short climb up from the end of the house, comprises a single circular room with kitchenette and bathroom extension on the ground floor then a single bedroom on the 1st floor landing and a small double room on the top floor.
+As a separate annexe the circular windmill, a short climb up from the end of the house, comprises a single circular room with kitchenette and bathroom extension on the ground floor then a landing/tiny bedroom on the 1st floor landing and a small double room on the top floor.